Linuxfabrik/lfops/roles/apache_httpd/README.md

 * Make sure Apache webserver service is in a specific state.
 Possible options: `reloaded`, `restarted`, `started`, `stopped`.
 * Type: String.
 * Default: `'started'`

+`apache_httpd__systemd_timeout_stop_sec`

+* Seconds systemd waits for Apache to stop before terminating the service with SIGKILL, deployed as a `TimeoutStopSec` drop-in of the Apache service unit.
+Apache closes its listening sockets at the very start of a stop, so the whole wait is downtime for new clients, not just for the requests still running.
+Keep this slightly above `apache_httpd__conf_graceful_shutdown_timeout` so requests still get their graceful window.
+See [TimeoutStopSec](https://www.freedesktop.org/software/systemd/man/systemd.service.html#TimeoutStopSec=).
+* Type: Number.
+* Default: `5`
+* Deviates from systemd's default of 90 seconds (`DefaultTimeoutStopSec`), which a host holding connections that never close by themselves pays in full on every restart.
+* The SIGKILL reaches Apache's parent process, which then cannot release its semaphore arrays: a host leaks roughly three of them per restart (`ipcs -s`).
+With a `SEMMNI` of 32000 that is on the order of ten thousand restarts before it matters, and a reboot clears them, but it is worth monitoring on a host that restarts Apache often.

 Example:
 ```yaml